16 Simple Ways to Stop Wasting Food and Slice Your Grocery Budget

 - Too Good to Go makes surplus restaurant food available for pickup before it gets thrown out.

 - Waste No Food helps food-based establishments, like farms and restaurants, donate excess food to charities and shelters.

 Ever wish you could make art with your food outside of Instagram posts?
 Let the bright colors of your leftovers become the colors of your clothes or the paint on your canvas.

-Yup, your peels and ends from scraps of everything from beets, spinach and lemons can be made into permanent fabric dye that could double as watercolor paint.
+Yup, peels and ends from scraps of beets, spinach and lemons can be made into permanent fabric dye that could double as watercolor paint.

 16. Life’s a Garden… Dig It!

 Even the brownest thumbs can turn green.
 Try regrowing your food scraps, and see what happens.
 Put seeds in the backyard, or try sprouting them over a cup of water.

 It’s simple math: Buying less food means more money in your pocket.

 It’s not going to happen overnight.